jerpowel321/Tray/README.md

 The versions of node and npm you currently have installed should appear.
 If you don't have them installed, follow Node installation instructions located [here](https://nodejs.org/en/download/).
 NPM is distributed with Node.js- which means that when you download Node.js, you automatically get npm installed on your computer.

 #### Starting the application
-1. Open Terminal and navigate into the directory that you just cloned down using your terminal
+1. Open Terminal and navigate into the directory that you just cloned down
 2. Type <b> npm i </b>  (this will install all dependencies)

     - chalk (terminal string styling)